ppeble/s3-personal-backup/README.md

 * S3 secret key - specified via the `s3SecretKey <key>` flag or by setting the `PERSONAL_BACKUP_S3_SECRET_KEY` env variable
 * S3 bucket name - specified via the `-s3BucketName` flag or the `PERSONAL_BACKUP_S3_BUCKET_NAME` env variable

+In addition, there are optional fields:

+* remote worker count - number of workers to run in parallel to process actions on the remote host.
+Used currently to (primitively) limit bandwidth usage.
+Fewer workers means fewer simultaneous actions (like uploading) run against the S3 host.
+Specified via the `-remoteWorkerCount` flag or the `PERSONAL_BACKUP_REMOTE_WORKER_COUNT` env variable

 In all instances the command line flag will take priority over the environment variable.

 ## TODO